Joseph G. Asherman (1889 – 1968) was a Czech-Israeli gynaecologist.

 Rare, acquired clinical syndrome presenting with amenorrhoea, menstrual disorders and reproductive dysfunction secondary to intrauterine adhesions. [aka Fritsch syndrome; uterine atresia; amenorrhea traumatica; endometrial sclerosis; intrauterine adhesions; intrauterine synechiae]

-1948 – Asherman described 29 cases he termed ‘amenorrhea traumatica‘ treated between 1944 and 1946, in the Journal of Obstetrics and Gynecology of the British Empire.
-He acknowledged the work of Stamer and ther previous case reports.
+In 1948 Asherman described 29 cases he termed ‘amenorrhea traumatica‘ treated between 1944 and 1946, in the Journal of Obstetrics and Gynecology of the British Empire.
+He acknowledged the work of Stamer and their previous case reports.

 Asherman’s cases suffered obliteration of the endometrial cavity with amenorrhea ranging from 3-12 months.
 Treatment involved the passage of a uterine sound through the internal os and dilatation which restored some degree of menstruation in 27/29 cases, with 10 achieving subsequent pregnancy.
 Asherman initially felt that the stenosis was due to muscular contraction

 In our opinion, under certain conditions, the uterus reacts to curettage by tetanic contractions, which may pass after a few moments or hours, but may also continue so long as to become permanent.
 The contraction of the circular muscles round the uterine os, causes the os to narrow at the close of any abrasion.
 In the cases under consideration here, prolonged spastic stricture becomes organic in the course of time.Asherman 1948